hssmalo/steampunkfantasy/rules.md

 **Set** *on* **Fire**, assault weapons

-Any unit base hit atleast once in assault by a unit with this special is set on fire.
+Any unit hit atleast once in assault by a unit with this special is set on fire.
 See continous damage.

 **(minor) Acid**, ranged weapons